 Getting your Kansas life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Kansas.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Kansas.

 The Kansas Insurance Department (KID) requires you to complete a six-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.

-How To Get Your Kansas Life Insurance License – Quick Version
+How to Get Your Kansas Life Insurance License

 - Get a Fingerprint-Based Background Check (Pearson VUE – $60)